diglos/userpatches/README.md

 3. Extract the MicroSD card

 You are done.
-Insert the MicroSD in your ARM SoC and power it on.
+Insert the MicroSD into your ARM SoC and power it on.

 ## Instructions for Windows